Farmer Laughs In HOA’s Face And Tells Them To Get Lost

 It’s actually nice to see a farmer family that is training the next generation of farmers.
 “Family farms not only help drive the economy, they allow the rest of the nation the freedom to pursue their dreams without worrying about whether there will be enough food in their pantries,” AFBF President Zippy Duvall explained.

-“I hate it when people move in and complain about people using the land the way it was being used before they moved,” people called out the hypocrisy
+“I hate it when people move in and complain about people using the land the way it was being used before they moved,” someone said as people called out the hypocrisy

 ADVERTISEMENT